-We offer several options for leads and prospects.
+We offer options for leads and prospects.

 If you're contracted with us, we will set you up with up to 500 free prospects through Giant Partners.
 To take advantage of those, please complete our prospect information form.

 If you'd like more information about our free prospects, please chat with us and we can give you detailed information as to how the process works.
 You must be a contracted agent with us in order to receive your free prospects.

 If you're interested in targeted leads that you can purchase within minutes (orders begin at $50) and are backed by Mutual of Omaha, USADATA offers pre-scrubbed lists.
 There is a 90 day lock out for purchased names with them.